jclare93/jclare93/README.md

 👀 I’m interested in developing innovative web applications and collab-ing on some oss.

-🌱 I know Javascript, HTML, React, HTML, PostGres, Node, and CSS.
+🌱 I know Javascript, HTML, React, HTML, Postgres, Node, and CSS.

 💞️ I’m looking to collaborate on new interesting web projects and open source development.